bchao1/awesome-holography/README.md

 - [Optimizing image quality for holographic near-eye displays with Michelson Holography](https://opg.optica.org/optica/fulltext.cfm?uri=optica-8-2-143&id=446984) (*Choi et al. 2021 | Optica, Optica*) uses 2 SLMs to correct for the unwanted interference caused by undiffracted light in single-SLM settings.
 A CITL procedure is also deployed to simultaneously optimize 2 SLM patterns.

 ### Etendue Expansion
+The product of the field of view (FoV) and the eyebox size, the etendue, is limited by the number of pixels on the SLM.
+Hence, there is an inherent tradeoff between these two properties.

 - [Pupil-aware Holography](https://arxiv.org/pdf/2203.14939.pdf) (*Chakravarthula et al. 2022*)
 - [Neural Etendue Expander for Ultra-Wide-Angle High-Fidelity Holographic Display](https://arxiv.org/abs/2109.08123) (*Baek et al. 2022*)
 - [High Resolution étendue expansion for holographic displays](https://dl.acm.org/doi/abs/10.1145/3386569.3392414) (*Kuo et al. 2020 | SIGGRAPH, ACM*)